-Is your Facebook page hacked?
+LAST UPDATED: 15th April 2023 Is your Facebook page hacked?
 Have you lost admin access to your Facebook page?
 Well, you are not alone!
-With the increased monetization abilities in Facebook, the socially engineered attacks on content-creating pages are skyrocketing worldwide!
+With the increased monetization abilities on Facebook, the socially engineered attacks on content-creating pages are skyrocketing worldwide!
 Losing full control of a Facebook page is now just a few clicks away.

 In this post, we are going to discuss the way we recovered and restored admin access to a news channel's primary Facebook page.

 Recently, one of our news media clients lost all the admin and editor access to their main FB page and turned to us asking "how to restore admin access to their hacked Facebook page".

 Upon investigation, we discovered that our client was under a sheer social-engineering attack.
 This was an advanced-level attack where the miscreants possessed very in-depth knowledge of FB business manager & access sharing ways, page role moderation techniques, payout account set-up, ad manager access, pixel insertion for retargeting, etc. They disguised as FB representatives, called our client asking for access in the name of setting up the payouts, and sent some page role moderation access links.
 Clicking those FB-generated links and confirming the access gave the admin rights to the outlaws.

 Now, with the newly acquired access, they went a step ahead and after adding another admin from their end, removed the access to the entire business manager account where they initially requested and gained the access.
 This left all the actual admins and editors out of the page.